arvi1404/Recommender_system/Readme.md

-# Personalized Recommendation System for E-Commerce
+# Recommendation System for E-Commerce

 This project aims to enhance the online shopping experience by developing a personalized recommendation system for an e-commerce platform.
 By analyzing user preferences and behavior, the system generates tailored product suggestions, improving product discovery, increasing sales, and fostering customer engagement.